Here are a selection of instructional self-help videos provided by the NHS to help you manage your own health.

 - pregnant women

-For more information visit https://beta.nhs.uk/conditions/nosebleed/
+For more information visit the NHS website https://beta.nhs.uk/conditions/nosebleed/

 How to treat an insect bite or sting